 Setting the right financial goals should be part of your long-term planning.
 People change, and you may find that the motorcycle you once pined for has taken a back seat to some home renovations.
 Don’t be afraid of changing your savings goals to match your desires.

 Set a certain day each year, such as Tax Day or New Year’s Day, to revisit the prior year’s goals and see if they’re still the same for you and your family.

 Following these tips can help you achieve your financial goals.
 Focus on the rewards you’ll reap when you handle your money responsibly.

-This is part three of a four-part series on how to get financially fit.
-Part four will examine how to plan your financial fitness routine.
-Find more money management tips and resources on our WalletWorks page.
+We’ve now concluded our three-part series on how to get financially fit.
+To keep on track, click on the link below for a deeper dive into how to effectively manage your finances.
+Find more money management tips and resources on our Resource Center page.